-to a typical depth for which microwave remote sensing can provide soil moisture estimates (Babaeian et al., 2019).
-Evapotranspiration from the canopy happens as either canopy evaporation from leaf surfaces at the equilibrium rate (E_i , Jarvis and McNaughton, 1986), or as transpiration through leaf pores (E_t).
-Precipitation enters either the leaf interception pool (W_i), or the soil pool (W_r and

-W_s , see Section B.2.1).
-Precipitation happens as either snow $(P{sn}, \text{Section B.2.7})$, or rainfall (P_r) , partitioned into a canopy-interception part (E_i) , soil infiltration (P_s) , and surface runoff (Q_s) .
+Soil evaporation proceeds at the equilibrium rate driven by the soil net radiation from a thin surface layer, with depth of 4 cm unless that value exceeds the depth of the soil.
+This corresponds to a typical depth for which microwave remote sensing can provide soil moisture estimates (Babaeian et al., 2019).
+Evapotranspiration from the canopy happens as either canopy evaporation from leaf surfaces at the equilibrium rate (E_i , Jarvis and McNaughton, 1986), or as transpiration through leaf pores (E_t) .
+Precipitation enters either the leaf interception pool (W_i) , the soil pool (W_r) and W_s , see Section B.3.1), or is added to the snow pool.
+Precipitation happens as either snow (P{sn} , Section B.3.7), or rainfall (P_r) , partitioned into a canopy-interception part (E_i) , soil infiltration (P_s) , and surface runoff (Q_s) .
 Soil water drains as sub-surface runoff (Q_d) , or base flow (Q_b) .
-Infiltration into the soil (Section B.2.2), runoff, drainage and baseflow (Section B.2.5) are simulated following a new implementation of the variable infiltration capacity approach (Wood et al., 1992), where a thin surface layer has been added to a single root-zone layer, (Scholze et al., 2016).
-The surface soil moisture layer overlaps with the root zone layer, so that the near-surface soil water pool (W_s) forms part of the root-zone soil water pool $(W_r, \text{Figure 2})$.
+Infiltration into the soil (Section B.3.2), runoff, drainage and baseflow (Section B.3.5) are simulated following a new implementation of the variable infiltration capacity approach (Wood et al., 1992), where a thin surface layer has been added to a single root-zone layer, (Scholze et al., 2016).
+The surface soil moisture layer overlaps with the root zone layer, so that the near-surface soil water pool (W_s) forms part of the root-zone soil water pool (W_r , Figure 3).
 The former has a nominal depth of 4 cm, the latter a depth equal to a PFT-specific root depth, d_r (Table 11).
 Both depths are limited by depth to bedrock.
-Soil water movement from below the root zone.
+Soil water exiting the root zone downwards is considered subsurface drainage, while there is no upward water movement from below the root zone.
 The root zone soil moisture pool contains all simulated soil water, while the surface layer is added in order to be able to calculate soil evaporation, as well as for diagnostic purposes taking account of the impact of surface soil moisture on microwave remote sensing.

 Once per day around the time of maximum evaporative demand, assumed to be at the hourly time step closest to 13:00 hours local solar time (Knorr, 1997), the parameters determining actual stomatal conductance are reset to reflect soil water status.
 To do this, transpiration is simulated as the minimum of a root water supply rate, which increases linearly as soon as soil water exceeds the permanent wilting point, and the demand for transpiration.
 This rate of demand is determined by the potential rate of photosynthesis without water stress.
-Potential photosynthesis is assumed as the rate at a fixed ratio of leaf to atmospheric CO_2 content (0.87 for C3 and 0.67 for C4 photosynthesis).
-Actual photosynthesis and stomatal conductance are then set such that transpiration is capped at the root supply rate.
-A supply-demand calculation then determines the rate at which leaf stomata close in response to the water vapour deficit of the surrounding air.
+Potential photosynthesis is assumed as the rate at a fixed ratio of leaf to atmospheric CO2 content (0.87 for C3 and 0.67 for C4 photosynthesis).
+A parameter of the stomatal model is now determined in such a way that stomatal closure limits the rate of transpiration to exactly the rate of root water supply.
+This hypothetical parameter value is then denoted b_e^{opt} .
+The actual parameter value, b_e , is not set immediately to b_e^{opt} , but programmed to tend towards that value at every model time step, until a new value for b_e^{opt} is determined.
+The temporal shape of the function letting b_e relax towards b_e^{opt} is that of an exponential asymptotic, with a time constant τ_b .